Ouranosinc/ESPO-G/README.md

 ## Warnings

 ### Problematic Areas
  - Users should be careful with precipitation data close to the south edge of the North American domain where there is less trust in the reference data (CaSR), especially for precipitations.
-Also, health checks on inputs revealed precipitation over 1650 mm/day in the south of the domain for ACCESS-CM2 and CRCM5.
+Also, health checks on inputs revealed precipitation over 1650 mm/day in the south of the domain for ACCESS-CM2, UKESM1-0-LL and CRCM5.
  - Users should be careful with unseen extreme precipitation.
 Precipitation extremes that were 10 time larger than the highest quantile in the reference were not adjusted.
  -[TODO: verify for v2.0] Some small regions in Alaska and Greenland showed very small tasmin and have been masked out by NaNs for 2 models (BCC-CSM2-MR and GFDL-ESM4 ).
 More details are available in section Health Checks of Lavoie et al. (2024)

  ### Modifications to inputs
-Health checks were performed on the raw simulations (see health_checks:NAM and health_checks:QC in the config files) in order to identify possible issues with models.
+In v2.0, health checks were performed on the raw simulations (see health_checks:NAM and health_checks:QC in the config files) in order to identify possible issues with models.
 Problematic points were then analysed and either masked (see below) or warned about (see above).

  - CMIP6_CMIP_BCC_BCC-CSM2-MR_historical_r1i1p1f1_global: On 2014-12-31, there are many large negative values of dtr.
 Every grid points on that day was set to nan for dtr and tasmin.
 The workflow will fill the nans with interpolation over the time dimension.
- - CMIP6_CMIP_CSIRO_ACCESS-ESM1-5_historical_r1i1p1f1_global:  On 1984-01-10 and 2000-02-07, at 63.75N; 313.125E, tasmin is -138 K. This single gridpoint was replaced by a nan.
+ - CMIP6_CMIP_CSIRO_ACCESS-ESM1-5_historical_r1i1p1f1_global:  On 1984-01-10 and 2000-02-07, at 63.75N; 313.125E, tasmin is -138 degC and -96 degC, respectively.
+These single gridpoints were replaced by a nan.
 The workflow will fill the nan with interpolation over the time dimension.
  - CMIP6_ScenarioMIP_MOHC_UKESM1-0-LL_ssp370_r1i1p1f2_global: On 2100-08-11, at 49.375N; 285.9375E, there is a single gridpoint (over Québec) with precipitation of 1024 mm/day.
 This gridpoint was replaced by the mean of its eight spatial neighbors.
  - UKESM1-0-LL: As suggested in [this errata][https://errata.esgf.io/static/view.html?uid=76b3f818-d65f-c76b-bfd8-cae5bc27825c] all tasmax above 335K where masked.
 The workflow will fill the nan with interpolation over the time dimension.